-The courses required in this specialization parallel those found at four-year institutions and should transfer without difficulty.
-Students must successfully complete core courses with a "C-" or better to meet specialization requirements.
-Students planning to transfer to a four-year program may need to have additional hours beyond the specialization requirements at Northwest College in order to transfer in as a junior.
+The courses required in this program parallel those found at four-year institutions and should transfer without difficulty.
+Students must successfully complete core courses with a "C-" or better to meet program requirements.
+Students planning to transfer to a four-year program may need to have additional hours beyond the program requirements at Northwest College in order to transfer in as a junior.
 These students should consult with their advisor and the appropriate four-year college catalog.

-ASSOCIATE OF SCIENCE with specialization in PRE-OPTOMETRY
+ASSOCIATE OF SCIENCE PRE-OPTOMETRY

+Number and Title Credits

-Number and TitleCreditsStudents should refer to the GraduationRequirements on pages 30-38.......31-37
+Students should refer to the Gradua tion

+Requirements on pages 30-38 31-37